Healing After an Emotionally Harmful Relationship

 How Therapy Can Help

-• Make sense of what you experienced
+Making sense of what you experienced

-• Reconnect with your sense of self
+Reconnecting with your sense of self

-• Recognize patterns that have kept you stuck
+Recognizing patterns that have kept you stuck

-in this relationship and possibly others
+In this relationship and possibly others.

-• Develop emotional safety and stronger boundaries
+Developing emotional safety and stronger boundaries

-• Move toward integration and a grounded sense of confidence
+Moving toward integration and grounded confidence

-so you can begin trusting yourself again
+So you can begin trusting yourself again.

 A Steady, Structured Path Forward